techforwarren/warren-plan-bot/README.md

 In order to test in development, you will need to [create your own reddit dev app](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps).
 Then use the credentials to populate your `praw.ini` file for dev.

 Also please see how to [run the app in dev safely](#run-the-bot)

+### .env file

+You'll need a `.env` file in the top-level this repo to test the LLM responses.

+Copy over the `.env.example` file and fill in the details.
+You'll need an OpenAI API key.

 ### Option 1: The Docker way (recommended)